 The consultant shall report on a monthly basis indicating the amounts paid to all subconsultants, of all tiers, working on the project.
-Reporting shall be in accordance with Prompt Pay and Payment Reporting requirements section of the contract specifications.
+Reporting shall be in accordance with Section of the contract specifications.

 14.0 Crediting DBE Participation:

 14.01 General Requirements: